-We derive service revenues from our resellers and direct customers from utilization of satellite subscriber communicators and the reselling of airtime from a third party satellite system and the utilization of terrestrial-based subscriber communicators using SIMS on the cellular providers' wireless networks.
-These service revenues generally consist of a one-time activation fee for each subscriber communicator and SIMS activated for use and monthly usage fees.
-Usage fees that we charge our customers are based upon the number, size and frequency of data transmitted by the customer and the overall number of subscriber communicators and SIMS activated by each customer.
-Revenues for usage fees from currently billing subscriber communicators and SIMS are recognized on an accrual basis, as services are rendered, or on a cash basis, if collection from the customer is not reasonably assured at the time the service is provided.
-Usage fees charged to our resellers and direct customers are charged primarily at wholesale rates based on the overall number of subscriber communicators activated by them and the total amount of data transmitted.
-We also earn service revenues from extended warranty service agreements extending beyond the initial warranty period of one year, royalty fees from third parties for the use of our proprietary communications protocol charged on a one-time basis for each satellite subscriber communicator connected to our M2M data communications system and fees from providing engineering, technical and management support services to customers.
-Service revenues include AIS data transmissions.
+We derive service revenues from the utilization of Communicators and the utilization of SIMS on the cellular providers' wireless networks by its customers (i.e., its value added resellers, international value added resellers, international licensees and country representatives and direct customers).
+These service revenues generally consist of subscriber-based and recurring monthly usage fees and a one-time activation fee for each Communicator or SIM activated for use.
+Usage fees are generally based upon the number, size and frequency of data transmitted by a customer and the overall number of Communicators and SIMS activated by each customer.
+Revenues for usage fees from currently billing Communicators and SIMS are recognized on an accrual basis, as services are rendered, or on a cash basis, if collection from the customer is not reasonably assured at the time the service is provided.
+Usage fees charged to our resellers and direct customers are charged primarily at wholesale rates based on the overall number of Communicators activated by them and the total amount of data transmitted.
+We also earn service revenues from extended warranty service agreements extending beyond the initial warranty period of one year, royalty fees from third parties for the use of our proprietary communications protocol charged on a one-time basis for each Communicator connected to our M2M data communications system and fees from providing engineering, technical and management support services to customers.

 We derive product revenues primarily from sales of subscriber communicators to our resellers (i.e., our VARs, IVARs, international licensees and country representatives) and direct customers.
 We also sell cellular wireless subscriber identity modules, or SIMS, (for our terrestrial-communication services) to our resellers and direct customers.
+Revenues generated from product revenues are either recognized when the products are shipped or when customers accept the product depending on the specific contractual terms.